gabetax/dbcp/README.md

 - Better logging
 - Better help

-[Open an issue](https://github.com/gabetax/dbcp/issues) if there's something else you'd like to see supported.
+Please [open an issue](https://github.com/gabetax/dbcp/issues) or send a pull request if you see a weird error, a database or environment definition you want supported, or anything you want to see improved.